 How to Listen Deeply: A Guide for Organizations

-America is in the midst of a human rights crisis.
-In this country and around the world, people are struggling to come to terms with the longstanding injustice and inequality that have been so painfully exposed since the murders of George Floyd, Ahmaud Arbery, Breonna Taylor, and others.
+America still has a long way to go to address its pervasive human rights crisis.
+In this country and around the world, people are struggling to address the longstanding injustice and inequality that boiled over in the wake of the murders of George Floyd, Ahmaud Arbery, Breonna Taylor, and so many others.

-The reckoning began as an anguished moral outcry against racism and police brutality, then swelled to encompass the broader racial inequities that still persist in our society.
-Traumatized by the horror of continuing police killings and by a pandemic that disproportionately ravages communities of color, people are hurting — particularly people of color.
+The reckoning that began as an anguished moral outcry against racism and police brutality has swelled to encompass broader racial inequities that still persist in our society.
+Traumatized by the horror of continuing police killings and by a pandemic that disproportionately ravaged communities of color, people are hurting — particularly people of color.

-The NeuroLeadership Institute has written about how the coronavirus crisis has opened deep fissures in our sense of autonomy, certainty, and social connection, three of the five social domains in which humans are particularly vulnerable.
-Now, with racial injustice so roughly laid bare, employees are experiencing a painful rupture in their sense of fairness as well.
+We’ve written about how the pandemic opened deep fissures in our sense of autonomy, certainty, and social connection, three of the five social domains in which humans are particularly vulnerable.
+Corporate virtue signaling around racial injustice has gone further and exacerbated a painful rupture in a sense of fairness.

-Organizations have responded to this hurt and anger by proclaiming solidarity with the movement for racial justice and by pledging to do more to fight systemic racism, both within their own ranks and in society at large.
+Organizations have responded by proclaiming solidarity with the movement for racial justice and pledging to do more to fight systemic racism, both within their own ranks and in society at large.
 But achieving real change will take time.
-So what can organizations do in the meantime to support a beleaguered workforce tired of seeing their experience disregarded?

-As we laid out in an earlier post, the answer is to listen deeply, unite widely, and act boldly.
-It all starts with listening.
-While it’s not possible to erase inequity overnight, listening can assuage deep feelings of unfairness by making employees feel completely heard and understood.
-More importantly, by helping organizations understand how their work cultures affect employees, listening deeply can help define what changes are needed.
+Part of the answer is to listen deeply, unite widely, and act boldly.
+While it’s not possible to erase inequity overnight, listening can assuage deep feelings of unfairness by making employees feel heard and understood.
+More importantly, listening can help organizations understand how their cultures affect employees and provide a roadmap for what changes are needed.

-For organizations ready to listen, the most powerful tool available is the listening circle, a session where employees are invited to speak, one at a time, about whatever’s on their minds while others listen with empathy, with minimal judgment, and work hard to understand.
-People are free to speak about whatever it is they want heard by leaders and others, including their thoughts, feelings, and experiences about equity, belonging, inclusion, race, and other issues relating to the workplace.
+One of the most powerful tools available to organizations is the listening circle, a session in which employees are invited to speak, one at a time, while others listen with empathy and minimal judgment to work hard to understand.
+People are free to speak about whatever they want leaders and others to hear, including their thoughts and experiences about equity, belonging, inclusion, race, and more.

 Create psychological safety

 A listening circle is different from a focus group, a town hall session, or a survey.
-It is an experience where people share quite personal, difficult stories about their life experiences, beliefs, and observations.
-Particularly, but not limited to, people of color who may feel that they have not had a voice until now.
+It’s an experience where people share quite personal, difficult stories about their experiences, beliefs, and observations.
+Many people, particularly people of color, may experience listening circles as a safe space for voices that had been underrepresented or silenced until now.

 - A right-sized group where people have time to speak up and be heard

-- An understanding that it’s not the job of employees of color to educate white employees — and that if they choose to do so, leaders should acknowledge them for it
+- An understanding that it’s not the job of employees with historically marginalized identities to educate other employees — and that if they choose to do so, leaders should acknowledge them for it

 - A bubble of confidentiality in which employees feel confident that nothing they say will be shared